return42/sphkerneldoc/linux_src_doc/net/batman-adv/fragmentation_c.rst

 Return
 ------

-the netdev tx status or -1 in case of error.
+the netdev tx status or a negative errno code on a failure
-When -1 is returned the skb is not consumed.

 ..
 This file was automatic generated / don't edit.